-Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’s Son Wasn’t At His 100th Birthday
+Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’ Son Wasn’t At His 100th Birthday

 Michael Douglas also praised his stepmother, Anne, who, according to Douglas, has been a very special stepmother to him since 1954.
 Anne responded in like, praising Michael for being there when needed the most.

-Proving that he hasn’t lost his sense of humor, Kirk Douglas joked his way through the celebrations, while his cardiologist was happy to provide the guest of honor with a birthday drink, a glass of vodka, which he promised the actor a long time ago when he was forbidden to drink alcohol.
+Proving that he hasn’t lost his sense of humor, Kirk Douglas joked his way through the celebrations, while his cardiologist was happy to provide the guest of honor with a birthday drink — a glass of vodka — which he promised the actor a long time ago when he was forbidden.

 Kirk Douglas Celebrates 100th Birthday at Big Party and Gets Kisses From Catherine Zeta-Jones and Michael Douglas – https://t.co/rH0O2NMsdo pic.twitter.com/grxeQhZfj1